Gh-Khoubaieb/Restaurant-v1/README.md

 A simple website that contains restaurant menu items that are fetched from a mysql database.
 <br>
-The application is built using plain HTML5, CSS, JS for front-end and Symfony 4 for the back-end.
+The application is built using plain HTML5, CSS3, JS for front-end and PHP/Symfony 4 for the back-end.

 <h2> Features </h2>